 - 3 weeks making friends for life with like-minded souls from around the world

 Course of Study

-Breakout sessions that go into more depth than the 200-hour curriculum include:
+Breakout sessions unique to the 300-hour curriculum include:

 Projects that are a part of this curriculum include:

 - Prepare and teach a 60 minute private yoga session to another 300 hour student.
 You will also receive a private lesson from a peer and be asked to give them feedback.